fudio101/PM-HDT/client/README.md

-# for the first time setup:
+# Set up for the first time:

 On Terminal Client : npm install